The Arousal video Game AnnotatIoN (AGAIN) Dataset: Audiovisual Affective Datasets

 It is apparent from Table \ref{tab:datsets} that affective datasets have gradually---over the last decade or so---drifted away from traditional induced elicitation and posed expressions, and instead turned towards soliciting spontaneous emotion manifestations.
-Most of these datasets have focused mainly on affect elicitation through \emph{passive} (i.e. non-interactive) audiovisual stimuli (see second row of Table \ref{tab:datsets}).
-Passive audiovisual elicitors are a popular choice as they do not require any particular skill from the participants and are relatively easy to implement.
-In contrast, we meet datasets that make use of \emph{active} elicitors involving tasks in dyads and videogames---including RELOCA \cite{ringeval2013reloca} and player experience datasets such as PED \cite{karpouzis2015platformer} or the FUNii Database \cite{beaudoin2019funii}.
-Compared to passive elicitors, these interactive tasks provide a more complex and multifaceted affective stimulus, while organically structuring the participants' experience.

-Most affective computing databases surveyed (see tenth row of Table \ref{tab:datsets}) capture affective dimensions such as \emph{arousal} and \emph{valence}, with some datasets offering labels for additional dimensions---such as \emph{dominance}---and categorical labels.
-The surveyed datasets that have used games as affect elicitors---Mazeball \cite{yannakakis2010mazeball}, PED\cite{karpouzis2015platformer}, and FUNii\cite{beaudoin2019funii}---tend to be less focused with regards to the labels used and instead aim to capture more complex game-related user states such as engagement, fun or challenge.
-This core difference makes such player experience datasets distinctive to affective computing primarily because any lessons learned on traditional affective databases are not directly applicable to player experience datasets, and vice versa.
+New datasets have been focusing on elicitation through naturalistic expressions.
+While some of these datasets use their own elicitors, many rely on popular media, using video clips and still images from music videos and movies \cite{koelstra2012deap,zafeiriou2017affwild,mollahosseini2017affectnet}.
+This method has proved to be reliable, cost-effective, and easy to set up, which subsequently led to a widespread adoption in the field.
+Compared to staged videos and images, interactive elicitors provide more organic stimuli.
+While reactions to non-interactive media can produce spontaneous expressions, interactive elicitation can increase the participants' involvement with the elicitor and reveal emotional reactions that might be hard to elicit with pre-recorded videos and images alone.
+Subsequently, there has been a growing body of research dedicated to enrich the set of affective corpora with interactive elicitors.
+These datasets use a wide-range of methods including dyadic tasks \cite{ringeval2013reloca,kossaifi2019sewa}, group tasks\cite{maman2020game}, board games\cite{doyran2021mumbai}, and video games \cite{karpouzis2015platformer,beaudoin2019funii}.
+These interactive tasks provide a more complex and multifaceted affective stimulus, while organically structuring the participants' experience.